pivotal/docs-tap/scst-store/troubleshooting.hbs.md

 ### Symptom

 If **Supply Chain Security Tools - Store** is deployed, deleted, redeployed, and the database password is changed during the redeployment, the `metadata-store-db` pod fails to start.
-The persistent volume used by PostgreSQL retaining old data, even though the retention policy is set to `DELETE`,  causes this.
+This is caused by the persistent volume used by postgres retaining old data, even though the retention policy is set to `DELETE`.

 ### <a id='persistent-volume-retains-data-solution'></a>Solution

 >**Caution:** Changing the database password deletes your Supply Chain Security Tools - Store data.

-To redeploy the app, either use the same database password or follow the following steps to erase the data on the volume:
+To redeploy the app, either use the same database password or follow these steps to erase the data on the volume:

 1. Deploy metadata-store app by using `kapp`.
 2. Verify that the `metadata-store-db-*` pod fails.